NielsLiisberg/Python-FastAPI-demo/readme.md

 ````

-A nice trick is to setup a virtual python environment so you will
+A nice trick is to setup a virtual Python environment so you will
 not disturb other installations of Python on your IBM i.
 Here i put it
 into my project directory `/prj`.
 Perhaps consider to put in a more
 centralized place.